 DO’S - It is recommended to deposit regular cash as soon as it is generated rather than holding it and depositing together.

 Immediate Deposit with Immediate Withdrawal – Red Flag

 Account activities which have immediate deposit and withdrawal activities raises a red flag to compliance as it signifies that the cash was deposited by someone and withdrawn by company just to convert black to white or for Hawala.

 DO’S - It is recommended not to withdraw full amount immediately after deposit full amount.
 As per normal bank policies, 75% of deposit should be withdrawn.

-5. International Transfer/Remittance – Account statements with high remittances are good for banks in terms of Foreign Exchange Income and Trade Income.
-However, the documentation in those transaction are difficult to trace for that banks ask invoice and bill of lading.
+Account statements with high remittances are good for banks in terms of Foreign Exchange Income and Trade Income.
+However, the documentation in those transaction is difficult to trace for those banks as they ask for invoice and bill of lading.

 Don’ts – As per bank policy, company shouldn’t have more than 3 cheque returns in one year and more than 1 return in every 6 months.
 Do’s – Maintain a healthy average balance in the account to avoid any cheque return.
 And in case if happens due to accounting issues.
 A good average balance all the time can support the cheque return.

 Banks are very strict in cases of DDS returns as it is a loan of bank and creates a very bad history of the company.
 Make sure not to default on any loan mistakes by any chance.

 A bank sends an account holder a bank statement that details the account's activity.
 It enables the account holder to view all transactions made on their account.
 On a regular basis, banks send monthly statements to account holders.
 Furthermore, transactions on a statement are typically displayed in chronological order.
 As a result, it is required to open a Business Account in the UAE.